 Anything you talk about in our counselling sessions will be kept confidential.
 The only exceptions to this may be if I feel that you or someone else is in immediate danger, if I believe that a young or vulnerable person is being harmed, or in the case of some illegal activities.
 I will always talk to you about this first to try and gain your permission to pass on the relevant information to the appropriate authorities, but may need to act even if you withhold your permission.

-In compliance with BACP Ethics and Standards I meet with a supervisor monthly to discuss the work I am doing.
+In compliance with NCS Ethics and Standards I meet with a supervisor monthly to discuss the work I am doing.

 Please make sure that I have a means of contacting you, preferably by phone or text in a way that is safe and comfortable for you.